 What does a family staying at Ronald McDonald House of Connecticut receive?

 Each year, the Ronald McDonald House of Connecticut serves approximately 500 families.
-Each family has a private guest room.
-In addition, the House has eight bathrooms, two fully equipped kitchens, a common dining room, a living room, sun porch and indoor and outdoor play areas.
-The House is handicapped accessible.
+Each family has a private guest room with a bathroom.
+In addition, the house has a large, 4 stove kitchen, a common dining room, a living room, sunrooms on guest floors and indoor and outdoor play areas.
+The House is also handicapped accessible.